Preconception Health Toolkit

 Using Data to Increase Clinic Efficiency: A Quality Improvement Guide

 Unique factors affect each client’s preconception and interconception health.
-Family planning agencies should provide preconception health education, counseling, care, and referrals that align with evidence-based guidelines and take into account the goals, risks, social needs, and contextual and environmental factors gathered during a client’s preconception health assessment.
+SRH agencies should provide preconception health education, counseling, care, and referrals that align with evidence-based guidelines and take into account the goals, risks, social needs, and contextual and environmental factors gathered during a client’s preconception health assessment.

 Action Steps Supportive Resources